chaingateway/chaingateway-crypto-payment-demo-laravel/README.md

 ### Payment Processing

 1. Once a user sends funds to the generated wallet:
-   - The app verifies the transaction using ChainGateway’s webhook.
+   - The app verifies the transaction using Chaingateway’s webhook.
    - Updates the payment session status.
    - Automatically forwards funds to the configured **cold wallet**.